 Throughout his long and prolific career, Titian explored many pictorial problems.
 The artist was particularly famous for his innovations in the handling of color, a major preoccupation of the Venetian School.
 His composition and brushwork, as well, were tremendously influential on later artists.
-Painters from Velázquez to Balthus have studied and valued his work; he serves as an excellent role model for many painters.
-His influence is felt more strongly in the 20th cent. than that of any other Renaissance artist.
+Painters from Velázquez to Balthus have studied and valued his work; he has served as an excellent role model for many painters.
+His influence was felt more strongly in the 20th cent. than that of any other Renaissance artist.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.